 To be fair, these were also extraordinary circumstances that happened during a financial crisis.
 But long-time income investors still follow a general rule of thumb -- "The higher the yield, the riskier the stock."

 Today, I'm making an exception to this rule.
-As I mentioned to you a few weeks ago, there is a way to invest in stocks with great yields, but without all the added risk that comes from dividend cuts.
+As I mentioned to you last week, there is a way to invest in stocks with great yields, but without all the added risk that comes from dividend cuts.

 Let me explain.

 As you've probably heard in the past, high yields are often a sign that a company is in trouble.
 And determining whether a high dividend payout is sustainable can be challenging and usually requires a detailed analysis of the company's financial statements.[More from StreetAuthority.com: Caution: Market Could Break Out To The Downside]

 Wall Street firms employ analysts to do this task but their research isn't widely available.
 Usually only large customers -- institutional investors, hedge funds and high net worth individuals -- have access to this research, which gives those investors a chance to sell ahead of dividend cuts.